For this tutorial we do not offer a free download of the pattern.

 4. Work the slices

-Before assembly, work the slices of the following pieces:
+Before assembly, work the edges of the following pieces:

-- the 2 widths of the 2 P1 pieces (tint on the top 5 cm only, the rest of the widths will be hidden by the P5 pieces).
+- the 2 widths of the 2 pieces P1 (stain on the top 5 cm only, the rest of the widths will be hidden by the pieces P5).

 - only 3 of the 4 sides of the 2 pieces P6: do not work the upper length.

-The other slices will be worked at the end of the assembly.
+The remaining slices will be processed at the end of the assembly.

-The work on the slices is done with a finish/paint for slices.
+The edges are finished with an edge finish/paint.
 Two to three coats of finish are required.
-For more information, we invite you to consult the guide below.
+For more information, please consult the guide below.

 ![]() |